We value your privacy

 Why are my feet always cold in bed?

-Having cold feet is generally your body’s reaction to the temperature around you, so you’ll find that you get cold feet in the winter months when the weather is wetter and cooler.
-However, cold feet even when it’s warm in your room can be a sign of some different medical conditions.
+For the most part, having cold feet is generally your body’s reaction to the temperature around you, so you’ll probably find that you get cold feet more often in the winter months when the weather is wetter and cooler.

-Cold feet, alongside colour changes to your skin or even pain in your feet, can be a sign of something underlying that you should speak to your GP about.
-Some of the conditions associated with cold feet include:
+Generally, if you find you have very cold feet at night alongside colour changes to your skin or even pain in your feet, it can be a sign of an underlying medical condition that could be impacting your ability to sleep comfortably.

 • Diabetes